jdel/slide/cli/cheats/get.md

 # Gets a key named `verysecret` in the `secret` bucket with value `hello` and client side decryption using private key seed

-slide get verysecret@secret --client-encryption
+slide get verysecret@secret --encrypted

 # Gets a key named `verysecret` in the `secret` bucket with value `hello` and client side decryption using a provided curve key seed

-slide get verysecret@secret --client-encryption --seed SXADDZVOUPJO7GVIVYF3JGPODPMLS2RB2J3UZUVO6ONXKVN6NEIZPRYPBQ
+slide get verysecret@secret --encrypted --seed SXADDZVOUPJO7GVIVYF3JGPODPMLS2RB2J3UZUVO6ONXKVN6NEIZPRYPBQ

 # Gets a key named `todo` in the `things` bucket and writes contents to the file `todo.txt`